This is part of HSC Chemistry course under the topic of Products of Reactions Involving Hydrocarbons

 Hydrohalogenation of Alkene

-- Addition of a hydrogen halide molecule (e.g. HBr) to an alkene forms an alkane with the same number of carbon atoms, but with a newly added halogen.
+Addition of a hydrogen halide molecule (e.g. HBr) to an alkene forms an alkane with the same number of carbon atoms, but with a newly added halogen atom and a hydrogen atom.

 Ethene (ethylene) reacts with hydrogen bromide